vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 Any Vega keypair can submit data.
 In the configuration for a market, a data source specification field dictates which data feeds it is interested in.
 In effect, it works as a filter.
 This specification means that the creator of an instrument for a market will choose in advance a price source, and which data fields the market requires to settle and terminate.

 ## Signed Messages
-Vega's Data Sourcing framework supports ABI-encoded [Open Oracle](https://github.com/compound-finance/open-oracle) messages.
-Signed Messages can be vefiried to have come from the public key that signed them, which allows markets on Vega to use pricing data sourced from Ethereum
+Vega's Data Sourcing framework supports signed ABI-encoded [Open Oracle](https://github.com/compound-finance/open-oracle) or JSON messages.
+Signed Messages can be vefiried to have come from the public key that signed them, which allows markets on Vega to use pricing data sourced from Ethereum.

 ### Using Signed Messages a market proposal
 For the binding, use the `name` field of the data.
 In the case of Open Oracle messages, the price data will be availableas 'prices.currency-code.value', for example:`"prices.BTC.value"`.